-Henry Yoon, Ph.D. facilitates the biopsychology major at Augsburg College and heads the Augsburg biopsychology lab.
-His research involves using electrophysiological techniques (e.g., EEG, event-related potentials, time-frequency components) to investigate the brain correlates underlying diverse behaviors such as substance addiction recovery as well as meditation training.
-Towards this end, he is working collaboratively with the StepUP program at Augsburg College and the University of Minnesota’s Department of Psychiatry as well as Psychology.
+Henry Yoon, Ph.D. facilitates the Biopsychology Major at Augsburg College and heads the Augsburg Biopsychology Lab.
+His research involves using electrophysiological techniques (e.g., EEG, event-related potentials, time-frequency components) to investigate brain correlates associated with externalizing spectrum disorders which are characterized by the inability to inhibit socially inappropriate and even proscribed behaviors (e.g., substance addiction, antisocial behaviors).
+Towards this end, he works collaboratively with the StepUP program at Augsburg College and the University of Minnesota’s Department of Psychology.

-His teaching philosophy continues to be shaped by this focus on interdisciplinary research and he aims to provide students with a strong research focus in his teaching agenda to help students think “psychologically”.
+His teaching philosophy and agenda continue to be shaped by this focus on interdisciplinary research as he aims to help students think “psychologically”.
 To him, thinking psychologically involves a problem-solving approach that uses multidisciplinary strategies to tackle complex questions.
 This approach is relevant for a field in which the psychological concepts under investigation can often be defined in numerous ways, and in which research outcomes require on-going scrutiny.

 Overall, his goals are to help students become better lifetime consumers of scientific information and help those who plan on pursuing advanced degrees in psychology adapt quickly to the punctuated shifts common in the scientific landscape by providing guidance and research opportunities.